Configure PostgreSQL

 nr_hugepages: 1234

-5. Deploy the service
+5. Deploy the server

 The configuration file will be in the /etc/postgresql/11/main/conf.d/ directory on the server (for PostgreSQL version 11).